zxul767/lox/clox/src/features_design.md

 The last two drawbacks alone are sufficient to justify looking for alternatives.
 This is where the idea of the "object nursery" enters the picture.

 ### The "object nursery"[^object-nursery] as a better alternative
-Since all we ever want is for recently created objects to not be reclaimed by the garbage collector before they've had a chance to be put in "safe" locations (i.e., in "roots" seen by the GC), why not just temporarily track recently created objects in the global `vm->objects` list and make them visible as roots during GC runs (e.g., using an "intrusive" sublist)?
+Since all we ever want is for recently created objects to not be reclaimed by the garbage collector before they've had a chance to be put in "safe" locations (e.g., in "roots" seen by the GC), why not just temporarily track recently created objects in the global `vm->objects` list and make them visible as roots during GC runs (e.g., using an "intrusive" sublist)?

 Consider how the previous snippet would be written using this idea: